 A dry cough is a cough without any phlegm, mucus, or sputum.
-While your baby is coughing, you can notice a loud empty noise.
-A dry cough is usually associated with upper respiratory tract infection (nose and throat) which may cause medical conditions like cold or influenza.
-A dry cough under such condition may worsen once the child sleeps or if he stays in a warm room.
-In some cases, a dry cough may be associated with lower respiratory tract infection that may cause bronchitis or pneumonia.
+A dry cough is usually associated with an upper respiratory tract infection (nose and throat) which may cause medical conditions like cold or influenza.
+A dry cough under such conditions may worsen once the child stays in a warm room.
+In some cases, a dry cough may be associated with a lower respiratory tract infection that may cause bronchitis or pneumonia.

 If your baby is suffering from a dry cough, it can be very uncomfortable and painful.
-There are many reasons that may lead to a dry cough in babies.
-Mentioned below are some of the reasons that may cause a dry cough in babies:
+There are many reasons that lead to dry cough in babies.
+Mentioned below are some of them:

 1. Common Cold

-Common cold may cause a dry cough in babies.
-Although a dry cough is not the first symptom of a common cold, it appears during the last stages of cold.
-Your baby may have mild and wet cough bouts in the initial stage of the common cold.
-As the cold progresses, the cough bouts become drier.
-A common cold is a viral infection and thus may cause a tickling feeling in your baby’s throat.
+A common cold may cause dry cough in babies.
+Although a dry cough is not the first symptom of a common cold, it appears during the last stages of the cold.
+A common cold is a viral infection that may cause a tickling feeling in your baby’s throat.
+Your baby may have mild and wet cough bouts at the initial stage of the cold, but as the cold progresses, the cough bouts will become drier.
 Home remedial measures work best to soothe your child’s cold and cough.

 2. Gastroesophageal Reflux Disease

-GERD or Gastroesophageal Reflux Disease may affect babies.
-GERD occurs when the contents of your baby’s stomach make their way back up through the oesophagus.
-This may lead to vomiting, burning sensation, or spitting up.
-The acid may irritate your baby’s throat resulting in a dry cough.
+Gastroesophageal reflux disease or GERD affects babies as well.
+GERD occurs when the contents of the stomach make their way back up through the oesophagus.
+This may lead to vomiting, a burning sensation, or spitting up.
+The acid may irritate your baby’s throat, resulting in a dry cough.
 There are many over-the-counter medicines available to cure this condition.
 However, it is suggested to consult your doctor before administering any medicine to your baby.

 3. Environmental Irritants